 If you’re on the lookout today for jewels that belonged to members of the imperial family of France, you’d best look not only in the Louvre but also in the family foundation of the Bernadottes, the royal family of Sweden.
 Like many of their grandest pieces, the gorgeous sapphires in their collection started out in nineteenth-century France.

 The parure includes a number of impressive sapphire and diamond pieces, including the tiara, a necklace, a pair of earrings, a brooch, and a set of hair ornaments.
 The tiara features diamond floral motifs topped by eleven sapphires.
 We’ve talked about the inflexibility of some tiaras, but this one is the polar opposite.
 The base is so flexible that the tiara lays completely flat when stored, making it both easy to transport and easy to wear.
-The sapphires on the tiara can also be removed, and some believe that they were at one time able to be interchanged for a set of large, pear-shaped pearls.
+The sapphires on the tiara can also be removed, and they were at one time able to be interchanged for a set of large, pear-shaped pearls.

 The Leuchtenbergs had several children, many of whom made successful dynastic marriages.
 One of their daughters, Amélie, became Empress of Brazil, and inherited her mother’s diamonds and emeralds.
 The eldest, Joséphine, married the future King Oscar I of Sweden, eventually becoming Queen Josefina of Sweden.
 She’s the one who inherited her mother’s sapphires, and they’ve resided in the Swedish royal vaults ever since.
 For several generations, the gems passed through the hands of various Bernadotte family members.
 Josefina’s son, King Oscar II, inherited them from his mother in 1876.
 Five years later, Oscar and his wife, Queen Sofia, gave the parure to their new daughter-in-law, Victoria of Baden.